 Most of our multi-year supply agreements that we entered into during the earlier periods of supply shortage required us to make prepayments of a portion of the total contract price to our suppliers without receiving collateral for such prepayments.
-Due to doubtful recovery of advances to suppliers, we recorded a provision of RMB287.7 million (US\$45.7 million) for doubtful collection of supplier advances in 2011.
+Due to doubtful recovery of advances to suppliers, we recorded a provision of RMB186.0 million (US\$29.9 million) in 2012 to reflect the probable loss arising from the suppliers' failure to perform under the contracts.
 On June 8, 2009, LDK, one of our suppliers of silicon, submitted an arbitration request to the Shanghai Arbitration Commission, alleging that we had failed to perform under the terms of a long-term supply agreement, seeking to enforce our performance and claiming for monetary relief.
 Deliveries of silicon under the agreement halted in early 2009 and have not recommenced.
 On July 9, 2009, we submitted an arbitration request to the Shanghai Arbitration Commission requesting that LDK refund the outstanding prepayments of RMB104 million that we made under the contract, plus compensation of RMB35 million from LDK for estimated losses incurred by us as a result of the stoppage of deliveries under the framework supply agreement and legal fees of RMB4 million.
 On March 23, 2012, a hearing was held by the Shanghai Arbitration Commission, and all the requests filed by LDK were dismissed.
 LDK was also required to refund the deposit amounting to RMB104 million to us within 30 days from the date of the hearing.
-We have not received the refund from LDK as of April 30, 2012 and we will continue to exercise our right in claiming the refund.
-The requests filed by us for a compensation of RMB35 million and legal fees of RMB4 million were dismissed.
-There is no assurance that we will be able to successfully defend or resolve such legal or administrative proceedings in the near future or at all.
+As we did not receive the refund from LDK within the required period, we have taken steps to apply for an enforcement of the award.
+The requests filed by us for compensation of RMB35 million and legal fees of RMB4 million were dismissed.
+On April 26, 2012, LDK submitted a separate and new arbitration request to the Shanghai Arbitration Commission updating its arbitration claim to seek damages of RMB446 million plus legal cost for our alleged failure to perform the aforesaid multi-year framework supply agreement.
+Based on other relevant supplementary agreements between the parties and in light of the previous arbitration award in our favor which was based on the same principal contract and facts, we expect the outcome of the new arbitration to be positive.
+Even if we are held liable by the tribunal, we expect our liability to be limited and substantially lower than the claim made by LDK in the new arbitration.
 See "Item 3.D.
-Risk Factors - Risks Related to Our Company and Our Industry - Our ability to adjust our raw material costs may be limited as a result of our entering into multi-year supply agreements with many of our silicon and silicon wafer suppliers, and it may be difficult for us to respond in a timely manner to rapidly changing market condition, which could materially and adversely affect our cost of revenues and profitability."
+Risk Factors - Risks Related to Our Company and Our Industry - We may be subject to legal proceedings in connection with the multi-year supply agreements we entered into previously and such proceedings can be both costly and time-consuming and may significantly divert the efforts and resources of our management personnel."